On the Convexity of Image of a Multidimensional Quadratic Map

 \M{\mathcal{M}} \F{\mathcal{F}} \d{\textrm{d}}

 \eps{\epsilon}

 \begin{flushright} \end{flushright}

-We study convexity of the image of a general multidimensional quadratic map.
-We split the full image into two parts by an appropriate hyperplane such that one part is compact and formulate a sufficient condition for its convexity.
-We propose a simple way to identify such convex parts of the full image which can be used in practical applications.
-By shifting the hyperplane to infinity we extend the sufficient condition for the convexity to the full image of the quadratic map.
-We also discuss the connection of our findings with the classical question of convexity of the joint numerical range of $m$-tuple of hermitian matrices.
-In particular we outline novel sufficient conditions for the joint numerical range to be convex.
+We study convexity of image of a general multidimensional quadratic map.
+We split the full image into two parts by an appropriate hyperplane such that one part is compact, and formulate a sufficient condition for convexity of the compact part.
+We propose a way to identify such convex parts of the full image which can be used in practical applications.
+By shifting the hyperplane to infinity we extend the sufficient condition for convexity to apply to the full image of the quadratic map.
+As a related result, we formulate a novel condition for the joint numerical range of $m$-tuple of hermitian matrices to be convex.
+Finally, we illustrate our findings by considering several examples.
+In particular we prove convexity of solvability set for the Power Flow equations in case of DC networks.